Bungee jumping in South Africa

 International travel was not a part of my upbringing, but once I started traveling abroad, it brought about an insatiable desire to see more of the world.
-One of the most popular questions I get is about how I’ve been able to travel so much in such a short period of time.
+One of the most popular questions I get is about how I’ve been able to travel so much in such a short period.
 Although many of us would probably love to quit our jobs and travel the world, this is unrealistic for many and not the only way to see the world, as I discovered.
 Walking you through the past eight years of my life, here are my tips for exploring the world either as a student or while working full-time:

 College Years